There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 • Commentary in relation to the national legislative and policy contexts has been updated with regards to the Environment Act, Building Regulations, Net Zero Strategy, Heat and Buildings Strategy and Levelling Up White Paper

-• Links to the Districtwide Design Guide SPD and Public Realm Design Guide SPD have been strengthened and explained better in terms of how they work with existing policy, building regulations and aspirations to go further (particularly regarding building standards)
+• Links to the Districtwide Design Guide SPD and Public Realm Design Guide SPD have been strengthened.
+They better explain better how they work with existing policy, building regulations and aspirations to go further (particularly regarding building standards)

 • Linkages have been added in relation to the Net Zero Carbon Toolkit in a similar vein.
 Originally published by Cotswold District Council in partnership with The Centre for Sustainable Energy

-• Changes clarify that once in force, compliance with Part L 2021 of the Building Regulations will supersede the specific carbon reduction requirements of policy DM5, although other parts of DM5 will continue to be relevant.
-However, developers are strongly encouraged to aspire towards zero carbon and the higher aspirational standards set out in the Districtwide Design Guide SPD and the SWT Net Zero Carbon Toolkit
+• Once enforced, compliance with Part L 2021 of the Building Regulations will replace the specific carbon reduction requirements of policy DM5.
+However, other parts of DM5 will continue to be relevant.
+Developers are strongly encouraged to work towards zero carbon and the standards set out in the Districtwide Design Guide SPD and the SWT Net Zero Carbon Toolkit

-• Changes note that in advance of national mandatory requirements coming into force, our existing planning policies do not explicitly require biodiversity net gain in all circumstances.
-However, the council worked to secure a 10% net gain in biodiversity from development proposals through a combination of existing policies, the NPPF , the declaration of an Ecological Emergency and clear intent from the Environment Act including the incoming upgraded Natural Environment and Rural Communities Act duty for local authorities to conserve and enhance biodiversity
+• In advance of national mandatory requirements coming into force, our existing planning policies do not require biodiversity net gain in all circumstances.
+However, the council has worked to secure a 10% net gain in biodiversity from development proposals.
+This is through a combination of existing policies, the NPPF , the declaration of an Ecological Emergency and clear intent from the Environment Act.
+It also includes the upgraded Natural Environment and Rural Communities Act duty for local authorities to conserve and enhance biodiversity.

 View the full consultation report.